Trekking in the Highlands of the Ngorongoro Crater

 The region is part of the Serengeti ecosystem and borders the Serengeti National Park to the northwest, as well as the southern Serengeti plains.

-These plains also stretch north into the unprotected Loliondo division, which is maintained open to wildlife by the Maasai’s transhumance pastoralism.
+These plains also stretch north into the unprotected Loliondo division, which remains open to wildlife through the Maasai’s transhumance pastoralism.
 The volcanic mountains to the south and west of the region include the famed Ngorongoro Crater and the lesser-known Empakaai Crater.
 The rim of the East African Rift wall roughly defines the southern and eastern limits, which also inhibits animal movement in these regions.

 Olduvai Lodge: Discover the Cradle of mankind in Ngorongoro

-Oldupai Gorge, sometimes known as Olduvai Gorge, is a gorge in the Olduvai Plate
+Oldupai Gorge, sometimes known as Olduvai Gorge, is a gorge in the Olduvai Plateau.

-The Oldupai or Olduvai Gorges, located in the plains area, are also protected by the Ngorongoro Conservation Area.
-After the discovery of the oldest known specimens of the human species, Homo habilis, as well as early hominidae, such as Paranthropus boisei, it is considered the seat of mankind.
+The Oldupai or Olduvai Gorges, located in the plains, are also protected within the Ngorongoro Conservation Area.
+After the discovery of the oldest known specimens of the human species, Homo habilis, as well as early hominidae, such as Paranthropus boisei, it is considered the cradle of mankind.

 It is one of the world’s most important prehistoric sites, and research conducted there has aided in the understanding of early human evolution.
 Mary and Louis Leakey pioneered excavation work there in the 1950s, and their family continues it now.